Yahyakiani/Css_Notes/Psychology/Theories.md

    - PTSD in war veterans who have had traumatic experiences, can also be produced by classical conditioning
    - Little ALbert and Rat experiment by **John B watson**.
+   - For instance, how do some of us develop fears of mice, spiders, and other creatures that are typically harmless?
+In a now infamous case study, psychologist John B. Watson and colleague Rosalie Rayner (1920) showed that classical conditioning was at the root of such fears.
+   -  **extinction** A basic phenomenon of learning that occurs when a previously conditioned response decreases in frequency and eventually disappears.
+   -
    - **Techniques**
      - **Aversion therapy**: Pairing of Unpleasant thing with unwanted behavour. sickness pills with alcohol
      - **Flooding**: This process involves exposing people to fear-invoking objects or situations intensely and rapidly.
 It is often used to treat phobias.
 During the process, the individual is prevented from escaping or avoiding the situation.